bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

                                 that will give the same hex string that Bitmark Inc. applications also use.

-`--zero|-z`                     Toggle that restricts the issue to the initial free one.
+`--zero|-z`                     An option that restricts the issue to the initial free one.
                                 (See "Free issues" below)

 `--quantity|-q NUMBER`          The number of Bitmarks to issue for a single payment, up to 100.
 If